UltipaDocs

 Learn more about open graphs →

-Closed Graph
+Closed Graphs

 For a closed graph, any node or edge inserted must conform to its defined node or edge type:

 • Labels: The insert label set must exactly match the full label set of a defined type.
 For example, if node type User has labels [User, Employee], you must insert with :User&Employee.
+Each edge only supports one label.

 • Properties: Only properties defined in the type are allowed.
 Each property has an explicitly defined value type (e.g., STRING, UINT32, FLOAT), and inserted values are validated against these types.
 Properties not provided in the insert default to null, unless a NOT NULL constraint is defined.
 Inserting an undefined property name results in an error.